Troubleshooting Jaguar Check Engine Light

 Ignition Coil

-Faulty ignition coils will cause a misfire, which can cause rough idling and poor engine performance.
-This condition will damage the catalytic converter if left unrepaired for too long.
+Faulty ignition coils cause a misfire, which can cause rough idling and poor engine performance.
+If left unrepaired for too long, this condition will damage the catalytic converter.

 A stuck thermostat will give erroneous temperature readings.
 The temperature readings may not be within the expected range of the coolant sensor, and a lit CEL will be the result.